In his autobiography, Bill Gates identifies Warren Buffet as his role model, and identifies three key points about choosing a suitable role model:

 But, I am not sure that it is possible to have a single role model for achieving our ultimate goals as complex human beings.
 Greatness is subjective, and again depends on what a person aspires to be.
 I think there will always be several people in a person’s life that serve as a role model at different points.

-As I found meditation, and achieved a plane of success, my idea of a role model has changed yet again.
+As I found What-is-meditation, and achieved a plane of success, my idea of a role model has changed yet again.
 Today, I feel a sense of fulfillment, both in my career and in my personal life, and I don’t credit one single person as my role model.
 Of course, it is human nature to change, and how I feel today might change tomorrow.
 Needs evolve, time passes, people grow up and grow out of situations and relationships.
 It is important to see where life takes you.

 I believe that we all have our paths in life, big and small.
 We need to experience them and learn from them.
 So maybe the idea of a role model then becomes an appendage we don’t need, even as we learn our greatest strength, aspirations and motivations all lie in ourselves.
 So perhaps, shouldn’t we all just navigate our lives, dream, and learn from the mistakes we make?